Jennifer Lopez, 50, Exposes Washboard Abs & Ample Cleavage In Tiny Sports Bra

 Jennifer Lopez has proven time and time again that she is simply ageless.
-The Daily Mail shared some pictures of the stunner looking absolutely incredible on the way to the gym in Miami.
+Daily Mail shared some pictures of the stunner looking absolutely incredible on the way to the gym in Miami.
 The 50-year-old flaunted her fit physique in a tiny teal sports bra and matching leggings from Beyond Yoga.
-Her amazing abs, sculpted arms, toned derriere, and ample cleavage was on full-display.
-She paired the casual look with mirrored sunglasses, a powder-blue sweatshirt, and a pair of white Nikes.
+Her amazing abs, sculpted arms, toned derriere, and ample cleavage were all on full display.
+She paired the casual look with mirrored sunglasses, a powder blue sweatshirt, and a pair of white Nikes.
 The Hustlers actress pulled her highlighted hair back into a messy bun and opted to forgo makeup, allowing her natural beauty to shine.

-During the clip, the Selena star confided that she has a major sweet tooth, but is aware that in order to look and feel her best she has to stick to a healthy diet.
+During the clip, the Selena star confided that she has a major sweet tooth but is aware that in order to look and feel her best, she has to stick to a healthy diet.

 “I want comfort, you know what I mean?
 But that’s like the devil; it’s like the little demons coming to get you…” said the 50-year-old.
 “After a show I just want a cookie, I want a cupcake, I feel like I’ve just danced for two hours so I want something.”

-According to Harper Bazaar, Jennifer was also able to maintain her unbelievable body with the help of pole dancing.
-In order to convincingly play a stripper for her upcoming movie, Hustlers, J.Lo extensively trained on the pole, with the help of a professional dancer, acrobatic, and choreographer Johanna Sapakie.
-Johanna noted that Jennifer trained two-to-three times a week at her homes in Miami, New York, and Los Angeles.
+According to Harper’s Bazaar, Jennifer was also able to maintain her unbelievable body with the help of pole dancing.
+In order to convincingly play a stripper for her upcoming movie, Hustlers, J.Lo extensively trained on the pole, with the help of a professional dancer, acrobat, and choreographer, Johanna Sapakie.
+Johanna noted that Jennifer trained two to three times a week at her homes in Miami, New York, and Los Angeles.

 “That was the point of making sure she had a pole in any city she was in.
 And I would go to her wherever she was at, so that within for a crazy busy schedule, we would lock out a pole training,” revealed the dancer.